dxw/playbook/src/working-here/inclusion-diversity-equality.md

 tell us about your condition so that we can support you as appropriate.

-If you experience difficulties at work because of your disability, you may wish to contact your line manager or the People Team to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
-Your line manager or the People Team may wish to consult with you and with your medical advisor, if you choose to include one in the consultation, about possible adjustments.
+If you experience difficulties at work because of your disability, you may wish to contact your line manager or the People team to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
+Your line manager or the People team may wish to consult with you and with your medical advisor, if you choose to include one in the consultation, about possible adjustments.
 We will consider the matter carefully and try to accommodate this based on the needs for your role, the cost for the accommodation and dxw’s